SaahilClaypool/blackmirror/Timeline.md

 After his appraisal, Liam catches a flight home.
 Instead of a modern TSA-style security screening, he need only walk through a glass-like detector and provide a quick "re-do" (playback of memories) to the security agent.
 The security agent asks for the last 24 hours, then the last week at 64x playback speed.
-The software on the security terminal computer uses facial recognition to highlight key people in his recent pass, such as the people who conducted his appraisal.
+The software on the security terminal computer uses facial recognition to highlight key people in his recent past, such as the people who conducted his appraisal.

 ## The House Party